cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 }
 ```

 Our run will generate files `cypress/results/mochawesome.json, cypress/results/mochawesome_001.json, ...`.
-We can combine them using {% url 'mochawesome-merge' https://github.com/antontelesh/mochawesome-merge %} utility.
+Then we can combine them using the {% url 'mochawesome-merge' https://github.com/antontelesh/mochawesome-merge %} utility.

 ```shell
 npx mochawesome-merge --reportDir cypress/results > mochawesome.json
 ```

-Then we can generate a combined HTML report from the `mochawesome.json` file using {% url https://github.com/adamgruber/mochawesome-report-generator %}:
+We can now generate a combined HTML report from the `mochawesome.json` file using the {% url https://github.com/adamgruber/mochawesome-report-generator %}:

 ```shell
 npx mochawesome-report-generator mochawesome.json
 ```

-It generates beautiful standalone HTML report file `mochawesome-report/mochawesome.html` shown below.
-As you can see all test results, timing information and even test bodies are included.
+It generates the beautiful standalone HTML report file `mochawesome-report/mochawesome.html` shown below.
+As you can see all test results, timing information, and even test bodies are included.

 {% img /img/guides/mochawesome-report.png "Mochawesome HTML report" %}